aws/aws-fpga/hdk/docs/Virtual_JTAG_XVC.md

 5)	Select the debug bridge instance from the Vivado Hardware panel

 6)      You will need a "Probes file" in the next step.
-Once you run the EC2 API create-fpga-image, this file will generate a "Probes file" that has a ".ltx" extension.
+Once you run the EC2 API create-fpga-image and the process of creating the AFI is complete, a "Probes file" is generated that has a ".ltx" extension.
 ```
         $ aws s3 cp s3://<bucket-name>/<logs-folder-name>/*_debug_probes.ltx $CL_DIR   #copy to the example directory
 ```